sensebox/sensebox.github.io/_projects/en/2020-03-06-TTN-Mapper.md

 ## Registration at TheThingsNetwork

 Visit the website [thethingsnetwork.org](https://www.thethingsnetwork.org/) and create an account.
-If you are logged in, you will see a "Learn" option in the header of the homepage.
-Click on it and select "Applications" and then "add application" on the following page.
+If you are logged in, visit the [TTN Console](https://console.thethingsnetwork.org/).
+Click on  "Applications" and create a new application on the following page.
 Enter an "Application ID" there, which is unique.
 Leave all other options unchanged.

 {% include image.html image=page.image1 %}